revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/JavaBasics.md

 ---

-45. What was the difference between static and non-static methods?
+43. What are the difference between static and non-static methods?

 <details><summary><b> Show Answer</b></summary>